bornazaja/LocationFinder/README.md

 # Location Finder
-This is an application that finds nearby loaction by varius parameters such as category and radius.
-Application is using two APIs Foursquare and GooglePlaces for finding nearby places.
+This is an application that finds nearby places by varius parameters such as category and radius.
+Application is using two APIs GooglePlaces and Foursquare for finding nearby places.

 ### Tehnologies
 * C#